-Jodi Hutchinson joined the HCF as the Holy Redeemer Liaison in 2014.
-She is the new Director of the Integrative Medicine and Wellness Initiative for the Holy Redeemer Healthcare System.
+Jodi Hutchinson joined the HCF board in 2014.
+She was the Director of the Integrative Medicine and Wellness Initiative for the Holy Redeemer Healthcare System until 2018.
 She spent nearly 20 years as a cardiac surgery physician assistant championing and implementing complementary healing modalities for patients, families, and staff.
 Eventually, she made a spirited decision to leave her career and walk across the stages of the world, living moment by moment in total surrender.

 Emily Guilbert | 2016 RMC Volunteer

 Emily Guilbert committed to a year of service through the Redeemer Ministry Corps volunteer program in August of 2016.
 She hails from Roswell, Georgia, a suburb of Atlanta, where her parents and twin sister also reside.
 She is a recent alumna of the University of Georgia in May of 2016 with a Bachelor of Science in Biology and a minor in Spanish.
 She is excited for what her year with HCF will teach her about acting as a healing presence to others and future career opportunities in healthcare.